 Addiction is different for every single person experiencing it.
-From the duration of substance use to the presence of any accompanying mental illnesses or trauma, each individual requires a tailored treatment plan.
-With this in mind, professionals may apply many different, evidence-based approaches in the treatment of drug and alcohol addiction (substance use disorders or SUD).
-This list is by no means exhaustive, but it covers many of the common methods used in treatment centers and private practices nationwide.
+Factors like co-occurring mental illnesses, trauma, and the severity of substance use mean that each patient requires a tailored treatment plan.
+To further this goal, professionals utilize a variety of evidence-based approaches when treating drug and alcohol addiction.
+This non-exhaustive list covers the most common methods used by rehabilitation centers and private practices nationwide.

-Cognitive Behavioral Therapy, abbreviated CBT, is a type of psychotherapy.
-This talk therapy involves structured one-on-one sessions with a mental health counselor.
-The goal of CBT is to reshape negative thinking to enable participants to effectively meet life’s challenges.
+Cognitive-behavioral therapy, abbreviated as CBT, is a type of psychotherapy.
+This conversational approach involves structured one-on-one sessions with a mental health counselor.
+CBT therapists aim to reshape patients’ negative thoughts: a change that empowers those in recovery to meet life's challenges.

-CBT can be a very effective treatment, either alone or with other therapies, for mental health disorders and addiction.
-It helps those in treatment to manage symptoms, prevent relapse, learn coping mechanisms, and overcome emotional trauma.1 Through a goal-oriented approach, those in CBT will open up about thoughts and feelings to their therapist.
-Sessions often involve learning techniques such as resilience, stress management, assertiveness, and relaxation.
+CBT can be a very effective treatment for mental disorders and addiction, either alone or in combination with other therapies.
+It helps those in early recovery to manage symptoms, prevent relapse, learn coping mechanisms, and overcome emotional trauma.1 Through a goal-oriented approach, CBT participants will discuss thoughts and feelings with their therapists.
+Sessions cover topics like resilience, stress management, assertiveness, and relaxation.

 Counseling: Individual and Group

 Counseling can take place in individual or group settings.

 Individual Counseling: By speaking with a licensed counselor on a one-on-one basis, a person in recovery can gain a better understanding of their addiction and the factors contributing to it.
 This approach is also called “talk therapy.”